-Indeed, taking into account the distinctiveness of the trademark "PROMAN", which predated the disputed domain name, it is inconceivable that the Respondent was not aware of the Complainant's rights in the trademark "PROMAN" when registering the disputed domain name.
+Indeed, taking into account the distinctiveness and well-established fame of the trademark "BOUYGUES CONSTRUCTION" (as recognized by other panels, see for example WIPO Case No. D2022-4017), which long predated the disputed domain name, it is inconceivable that the Respondent was not aware of the Complainant's rights in the trademark "BOUYGUES CONSTRUCTION" when registering the disputed domain name.
 The Respondent should have performed an internet search, aimed at excluding possible conflicts with third party rights.
 Therefore, the Respondent has failed to carry out such a search and has to be considered responsible for the resulting abusive registration under the concept of wilful blindness (see, for example, WIPO Case No. D2018-1182).
 Consequently, this circumstance is considered by the Panel as evidence of bad faith.